ysyk2021/the-power-of-gratitude-journaling-cultivating-a-positive-mindset-for-greater-peace/src/chapter-7-1.md

-Chapter 7: Overcoming Obstacles to Gratitude Journaling - Common Obstacles to Gratitude Journaling
+Common Obstacles to Gratitude Journaling
 ==================================================================================================

 While gratitude journaling can be a powerful tool for promoting greater peace and cultivating a positive mindset, there are common obstacles that can make it difficult to maintain a regular practice.
 In this chapter, we will explore some of these obstacles and how to overcome them.